Have you heard of a gratitude jar?

 There are actually two ways to go about using a Gratitude Jar:

-- Fill it with slips of paper that have things already written on them.
-Then pull on paper out each day and meditate on it or use it in an activity.
+• Fill it with slips of paper that have things already written on them.
+Then pull out each piece of paper and meditate on it or use it in an activity.

 I, personally, prefer the 2nd one because it forces you to find something to be grateful for every single day!